Calm The Cravings: Cortisol-Balancing Breakfast Bowl Recipe

 top of page

-Nourishing your body first thing in the morning is made so easy with this a healthy, High Protein, Banana Kiwi Breakfast Bowl Recipe.
-Not only delicious, it's quick and easy meal prep, and jam-packed with natural sweetness and appetite reducing protein, making it the perfect post-workout snack or start to your day.
+Nourishing your body first thing in the morning is made so easy with this a healthy, high protein banana kiwi breakfast bowl recipe.
+Not only delicious, it's quick and easy meal prep, and jam-packed with natural sweetness and appetite reducing protein, making it the perfect calming way to lower cortisol and start your day.
 Ready to make it?
 Grab a banana, some kiwi and your favourite yoghurt and let make it together!

 Why You'll Love This Recipe